shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 Okay, our custom backend controller is registered in the application, now we can implement the controller.
 Please note we already registered our template directory in the `onGetBackendController()` event handler method.

-The minimum requirement for the controller is that it extends from `Enlight_Controller_Action` and have the method `indexAction` implemented.
-The actual function body of the method can be leave empty.
+The minimum requirement for the controller is that it extends from `Enlight_Controller_Action` and has the `indexAction` method implemented.
+The actual function body of the method can be left empty.

 ```php
 class Shopware_Controllers_Backend_ExampleModulePlainHtml extends Enlight_Controller_Action {